T1taniumF0rge-Industries-Inc/Software/Programs.md

 4 -> [Guess a number from 0 to 100 (guess a number (top 100).py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/guess%20a%20number%20(top%20100).py) Just guess the number.

-5 -> [Rainbow Void (rainbow void.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/rainbow%20void.py) For visual effect kinda...

-6 -> [Code Rain (code rain.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/code%20rain.py) Text rain falls from the sky... :D

-7 -> [Error Generator (error generator.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/error%20generator.py) Generates error messages.
+5 -> [Error Generator (error generator.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/error%20generator.py) Generates error messages.
 Try it out!!

-8 -> [Happy New Year 2024! (happy new year 2024!!.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/happy%20new%20year%202024!!.py) No room for explaining.
-Happy New Year 2024!

-9 -> [Battle Ships (battleships.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/battleships.py) You're at a war with your friend, and must knock down his ships to win!
+6 -> [Battle Ships (battleships.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/battleships.py) You're at a war with your friend, and must knock down his ships to win!

-10 -> [Connect 4 (connect4.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/connect4.py) Connect 4: Get 4 pieces horizontally, vertically or diagonally.
+7 -> [Connect 4 (connect4.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/connect4.py) Connect 4: Get 4 pieces horizontally, vertically or diagonally.
 Note that the UI may not be the nicest...

-11 -> [Rock Paper Scissors - Okmeque1 Edition (rps-okmeque1_edition.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/rps-okmeque1_edition.py) The Okmeque1 Edition of Rock Paper Scissors, which includes 6 items, and built quite clunkily.
+8 -> [Rock Paper Scissors - Okmeque1 Edition (rps-okmeque1_edition.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/rps-okmeque1_edition.py) The Okmeque1 Edition of Rock Paper Scissors, which includes 6 items, and built quite clunkily.
 See it for yourself.

-12 -> [Rock Paper Scissors - Compact Edition (rps-compact_edition.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/rps-compact_edition.py) This version was a retake on the Okmeque1 Edition, and is much more compact and less prone to failure (I hope)
+9 -> [Rock Paper Scissors - Compact Edition (rps-compact_edition.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/rps-compact_edition.py) This version was a retake on the Okmeque1 Edition, and is much more compact and less prone to failure (I hope)

-13 -> [Rock Paper Scissors - Class Edition (rps-class_edition.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/rps-class_edition.py) This version uses Classes...which is hopefully a better way of coding stuff...
+10 -> [Rock Paper Scissors - Class Edition (rps-class_edition.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/rps-class_edition.py) This version uses Classes...which is hopefully a better way of coding stuff...

-14 -> [Not 1 Game (not 1.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/not%201.py) This game makes you gamble, in the sense that do you want to stop and have a guarantee of points, or continue and lose everything?
+11 -> [Not 1 Game (not 1.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/not%201.py) This game makes you gamble, in the sense that do you want to stop and have a guarantee of points, or continue and lose everything?
 I can't explain it, really, run the program, it will explain it for you...

-15 -> [DOS Replica in a Virtual Machine System (dos.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/dos.py) A better DOS replica, built inside the Windows Virtual Machine system, although I don't think I coded the VM properly...
+12 -> [DOS Replica in a Virtual Machine System (dos.py):](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Games/dos.py) A better DOS replica, built inside the Windows Virtual Machine system, although I don't think I coded the VM properly...

-16 -> [Flippity Random Name Picker Overload (flippity_random-overload.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/flippity_random-overload.py) Not much for a game, so I guess it belongs here?
+13 -> [Flippity Random Name Picker Overload (flippity_random-overload.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/flippity_random-overload.py) Not much for a game, so I guess it belongs here?
 Anyways what this program allows you to do is to enter a ridiculous amount of elements that can be later used in the Flippity Wheel, and will usually make your browser a bit slow and make a very funky wheel. *Use at your own discretion.
 Liability is clarified in the [license](/LICENSE) and in [this section](https://github.com/GamerSoft24/Software?tab=readme-ov-file#licensing-agreement) of the README*

-17 -> [Colourama Text Tester (colourama_coloured-text.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Games/colorama_coloured-text.py) A cool little utility that allows you to configure different colour modes for different coloured text!

 ### [Utilities:](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Utilities)